2007 Carancas impact event: Suspected cause

 Scientists initially ruled out radiation as the cause of the illness.
-Renan Ramirez of the Peruvian Nuclear Energy Institute stated that the medical conditions could have been caused by sulfur, arsenic or other toxins that may have melted in the extreme heat produced by the meteorite strike.
+Renan Ramirez of the Peruvian Institute of Nuclear Energy stated that the medical conditions could have been caused by sulfur, arsenic or other toxins that may have melted in the extreme heat produced by the meteorite strike.
 Some unnamed Peruvian sources stated soon after the event occurred that it was indeed a meteorite.
 Later on September 18, a Peruvian vulcanologist stated that the impact was caused by a chondrite meteorite arrival.

 The illness may have been attributed to possible arsenic poisoning.
 Luisa Macedo of Peru's Mining, Metallurgy, and Geology Institute said gases were created when the meteorite's hot surface reacted with an underground water supply tainted with arsenic.
 Natural arsenic deposits in ground water are not uncommon in southern Peru.
 José Ishitsuka of the Peruvian Geophysics Institute said, "If the meteorite arrives incandescent and at a high temperature because of friction in the atmosphere, hitting water can create a column of steam."
 A doctor from a medical team found no evidence of radiation effects and that the illnesses may have been psychosomatic.